-Non-operating revenues (expenses) ended the year with a net revenue of \$46,657, which was a decrease over the prior year's net revenue of \$358,397.
-This decrease is primarily due to a reduction in late fees and reconnect fees which were suspended due to the COVID-19 pandemic.
+Non-operating revenues (expenses) ended the year with a net revenue of \$306, which was a decrease over the prior year's net revenue of \$46,657.
+This decrease is primarily due to a reduction in interest income from certificates of deposit as a significant portion of these investments were liquidated to defease the 2015A Revenue Bonds and pay off the KIA loans at the beginning of the fiscal year and a loss from debt extinguishment of \$474,726, which together exceeded the savings in interest expense during the fiscal year.